-If you’ve been stuck on step one, trying to brainstorm some new hashtags and drawing a blank, here’s an easy hack: just use the same ones that the bloggers, brands, and influencers in your space use.
+Stuck on step one?
+Trying to brainstorm some new hashtags and drawing a blank?
+Here’s an easy hack: just use the same ones that the bloggers, brands, and influencers in your space use.

 3. Create a list of 30-40 hashtags that have been used between 30,000 to 70,000 times

 So you’ve found some long-tail hashtags that are relevant to your brand.
 Amazing.
 Now you need to make sure these hashtags fall into the volume sweet spot.
 Just because a hashtag has been used millions of times, doesn’t mean you’re instantly going to get a ton of new likes and comments.

 What that really means is that there’s way more competition.
 Remember our SEO analogy in step one?
 It’s the same principle with Instagram.
 Unless you also have millions of followers, the chances of your account’s content being seen with a high-volume hashtag are pretty slim.

 Additionally, the focus is low.
 For example, when you’re looking for a particular item of clothing, do you type in “T-shirt” into Google or something like “Black women’s scoop-neck T-shirt”?
 If somebody’s searching for something on Instagram, they will use a more targeted hashtag to find it.

 Lastly, using super general hashtags will get you the wrong kind of engagement (i.e. a ton of automated bot comments) and the wrong kind of attention from Instagram (i.e. shadowbanning).

 While the experts go back and forth on this, a good rule of thumb is to seek out hashtags that have been used between 30,000 and 70,000 times.
 Hashtags with over 1 million uses are off limits.

 4. Create hashtag lists (so you can make sure you’re not using the same ones all the time)